Get

 miniature chocolate dachshund standing on rock

-The Dachshund is unquestionably a tiny dog breed, but there’s one that’s even smaller: the Miniature Dachshund.
-Apart from their size, the Miniature Dachshund and the Dachshund are alike in almost every way.
+The Dachshund is unquestionably a small dog breed, but there’s one type that’s even smaller: the Miniature Dachshund.
+Apart from their size, the Miniature Dachshund and the Dachshund are alike in virtually every way.

-One of the best reasons for adopting a Miniature Dachshund is that they are long-lived dogs, just like the Dachshund.
+One of the best reasons for adopting a Miniature Dachshund is that they are friendly, vivacious, and tend to be long-lived dogs, just like the Dachshund.
 On average, a Miniature Dachshund will live between 12 and 16 years, and some lucky Minis will live a few years longer.
-Indeed, the Miniature Dachshund is near the top of the list regarding breeds with long lifespans.
+In fact, in a U.K. study conducted in 2024, the Miniature Dachshund was among the longest-lived breeds¹.

 Why Do Some Miniature Dachshunds Live Longer Than Others?

 Although Miniature Dachshunds typically live a long time, like all dogs, several factors will either help or hinder their chance to become senior citizens.
-Their breeding history plays a big role, for example, as well as their sex.
+Their breeding history plays a big role, for example, as well as other factors.

 1. Nutrition

-All dogs need a well-balanced, nutritious diet to live a long, healthy life.
-That includes the Miniature Dachshund, which makes it important that you feed your pet high-quality kibble, ensure they get plenty of water, and choose healthy treats when training them.
+All dogs need a well-balanced, complete diet to live a long, healthy life.
+That includes the Miniature Dachshund, which makes it important that you feed your pet high-quality food, ensure they get plenty of water, and choose healthy treats when training them.
 It’s also essential that you prevent your Miniature Dachshund from eating certain foods that are toxic and, in some cases, deadly.

 Toxic foods include the following: